Ja98/cesar-p-core/paper/paper.md

 | ...  |

-Full list of result values reported:
+Full list of result values reported is shown in the table below:

 | Variable                             | Unit                   |
 | ------------------------------------ | ---------------------- |